raspberrypilearning/av-e-card/en/step_4.md

 --- task ---

-To play the sound, you can use a `broadcast`{:class="block3control"}.
-When the animation loop starts.
+To play the sound, you can use a `broadcast`{:class="block3control"} block when the animation loop starts.

 ```blocks3
 when flag clicked